MickaelDP/MickaelDP/README.md

 # 🚀 Featured Project — Adaptive Procedural Worlds: Complete Procedural Game Systems

 > From generation to gameplay.
-Built on the lore of an original unpublished novel — procedural generation serves a pre-existing coherent universe, not a generic sandbox.
+Built on the lore of an original in-progress novel — procedural generation serves a pre-existing coherent universe, not a generic sandbox.
 Data-driven hexagonal world system with procedural mesh generation, layered PCG biomes, adaptive gameplay hooks (quests, spawns, resources), and runtime tile streaming — built from scratch via a Generate → Bake → Fix pipeline, architected for production.
 Genre-agnostic at the data layer: RPG, strategy, colony-sim, exploration, and beyond.

 <div align="center">
   <table>